zjykzj/YOLO11Face/docs/en/quickstart.md

 ---
 comments: true
 description: Learn how to install Ultralytics using pip, conda, or Docker.
-Follow our step-by-step guide for a seamless setup of YOLOv8 with thorough instructions.
+Follow our step-by-step guide for a seamless setup of YOLO with thorough instructions.
-keywords: Ultralytics, YOLOv8, Install Ultralytics, pip, conda, Docker, GitHub, machine learning, object detection
+keywords: Ultralytics, YOLO11, Install Ultralytics, pip, conda, Docker, GitHub, machine learning, object detection
 ---

 ## Install Ultralytics

 Ultralytics provides various installation methods including pip, conda, and Docker.
-Install YOLOv8 via the `ultralytics` pip package for the latest stable release or by cloning the [Ultralytics GitHub repository](https://github.com/ultralytics/ultralytics) for the most up-to-date version.
+Install YOLO via the `ultralytics` pip package for the latest stable release or by cloning the [Ultralytics GitHub repository](https://github.com/ultralytics/ultralytics) for the most up-to-date version.
 Docker can be used to execute the package in an isolated container, avoiding local installation.

 <p align="center">
   <br>